Livingdead1989/livingdead1989.github.io/_posts/2022-03-07-home-server-2022-and-migration.md

 * "A SCSI controller of type VirtIO SCSI is the recommended setting if you aim for performance and is automatically selected for newly created Linux VMs"
 * "If you aim at maximum performance, you can select a SCSI controller of type VirtIO SCSI single which will allow you to select the IO Thread option."

+* **SSD emulation** - "If you would like a drive to be presented to the guest as a solid-state drive rather than a rotational hard disk, you can set the SSD emulation option on that drive."
+* **IO Thread** - "Qemu creates one I/O thread per storage controller, rather than a single thread for all I/O. This can increase performance when multiple disks are used and each disk has its own storage controller."

 ![hs22-truenas-create-vm-5](/assets/images/posts/hs22-truenas-create-vm-5.png)

-I have plenty of CPU threads therefore I have given 4 cores to my TrueNAS VM, I have also changed the type to "host", this will allow the actual CPU information to be passed through to the TrueNAS instance.
+I have plenty of CPU threads therefore I have given 4 cores to my TrueNAS VM, I initially changed the type to "host", to allow the CPU information to be passed through to the TrueNAS instance, but I found that this caused the TrueNAS VM to hang on reboots, I am unsure why this was happening.

+**For now leave Type to the default value.**

 ![hs22-truenas-create-vm-6](/assets/images/posts/hs22-truenas-create-vm-6.png)